Lightstreamer/Lightstreamer-kafka-connector/README.md

 For an example of an encryption configuration, see the [adapters.xml](/examples/quickstart-ssl/adapters.xml#L17) file of the [_SSL Quickstart_](/examples/quickstart-ssl/) app.

-### Broker Authentication Parameters
+### Kafka Broker Authentication Parameters

-Broker authentication is configured through parameters with the prefix `authentication`.
+Kafka broker authentication is configured through parameters with the prefix `authentication`.

 #### `authentication.enable`